• Skip to Content

 All students will also demonstrate mastery of first- and second-year competencies through an oral comprehensive assessment.

-Typically, we expect students to complete three years of coursework and independent research concurrently.
-Some students may need more than three years to complete their research, in which case they will be required to enroll in at least one credit hour per semester after completion of the required 90 credit hours.
+Typically, students will complete three years of coursework and independent research concurrently.
+It is possible that some students may need more than three years to complete their research, in which case they will be required to enroll in at least one credit hour per semester after completion of the required 90 credit hours unless they choose to apply and be accepted for Non-resident status.

 The following table below provides an overview of the program requirements for the 2021 cohort: